-The ICAV shall pay to the Investment Manager out of the assets of the Fund an annual fee of up to 1% in respect of Class A Shares, 0.75% in respect of Class A Premium Shares and up to 1.5% in respect of Class A Investor Shares, in each case of the Net Asset Value of the Fund attributable to such Class, accrued at each Valuation Point and payable monthly in arrears (plus VAT, if any).
+The ICAV shall pay to the Investment Manager out of the assets of the Fund an annual fee of up to 1% in respect of Class N EUR Shares and up to 1.5% in respect Class P Shares, accrued at each Valuation Point and payable monthly in arrears (plus VAT, if any).
+Fees are exclusive of VAT, if any.
 The Investment Manager is also entitled to charge to the Fund all agreed fees and transaction charges, at normal commercial rates, together with all reasonable and properly vouched out-of-pocket expenses (plus any applicable taxes), it incurs on behalf of the Fund in the performance of its duties under the Investment Management Agreement, which shall be payable monthly in arrears.